A SHORT HISTORY OF AMUSEMENT

 By Tim Hunkin

-Fruit machines are so profitable that US
+THE FRUIT MACHINE Fruit machines are so profitable that US

 casinos are reported to make the bulk of their profits from their vast floors of

 machines (with extra large stakes and payouts).
-At the other end of the spectrum
+In the UK betting shops now make

 small seaside arcades in the UK subsidise their ‘family entertainment

 machines’ from the takings of their fruit machines.
+Its easy not to realise just how addictive

 fruit machines are.
 If you just try one once, you’ll probably lose.
 I was